eblair912/embrace-docs-docsy/_docs/steps.md

 ## Step 1: Make a Request to Quote endpoint
 In order to get the quote ID neccessary for a Stripe checkout, you will first need to make a request to Embrace's `/quotes/fullquote` endpoint.

 Before you call this endpoint, you must have all of the details for the quote.
-Make sure to view the [**quote request schema**](https://docs.embrace.dev/api-details#api=embrace-quote-api-dev-v2&operation=post-quotes-fullquote) to ensure all required information is being sent.
+Make sure to view our [**quote page**](https://docs.embrace.dev/api-details#api=embrace-quote-api-dev-v2&operation=post-quotes-fullquote) to see the full endpoint and schema.

+{% include alert.html type="warning" title="Note" content="The below example does not show the full quote request schema.
+Please view the full request schema to see all available options." %}

 <!-- Nav tabs -->
 <ul class="nav nav-tabs" id="codeTabs" role="tablist">